MC 28 - A Vulgar Theory of Value

 According to Logan’s theory, life’s complexity may have begun with poop.
 The Cambrian explosion and sudden burst in the varieties of life traced back to the appearance of the first food consuming, feces-excreting organisms.

-Vulgar economics explores similar subject matter - was the evolution of capitalist society triggered by individuals and firms each producing, exchanging and using the metaphoric equivalent of each others bodily waste or poo - products, services and money?
+Vulgar economics explores similar subject matter - asking whether the evolution of capitalist society was triggered by individuals and firms each producing, exchanging and using the metaphoric equivalent of each others bodily waste or poo - products, services and money?

-Rather shit maybe the key to understanding how society is provisioned with useful things.
-The generation of value in use or usefulness, based on the counter-intutive production of the exact opposite - things the producer can’t use - useless waste that must be voided.
-The shining muck of commerce that has little to no value in use to the producer.
+In fact, I propose that shit may be the key to understanding how society is provisioned with useful things.
+The generation of value in use or usefulness, based on the counterintuitive production of the exact opposite - things the producer can’t use - useless waste that must be voided.

-A key tenet of vulgar economics is the existence of an immutable law of supply.
+A key tenet of vulgar economics is the existence of an immutable law of supply tied to unwants.
 A secret and ancient economic organising principle that compels the dispatch of “disposable” products, services and even money to the market in the same way that a bear is compelled by nature to dispatch it’s shit to the woods.
-A primordial force that triggers the mutual flow of things from where they are unusable to where they are useful and more likely to be used to perfom socially useful work.
+What ever the motivation for production, there is a primordial force, identified long ago by Jean Baptiste Say in 1803, that triggers the mutual flow of things from where they are unusable to where they are useful and more likely to be used to perform socially useful work.

 Grounded in Aristotle’s concept of value in use, vulgar economics can also be described as a proto-classical theory of value.